DigitalState/Core/src/Ds/Component/Security/README.md

 Permissions describes very specific actions that can occur within the system.
 Whether it is **browsing** a list of cases, **editing** a case, or **deleting** a case, all actions are protected by permissions.

-The permissions model provides a flexible way to define possible actions within a system and has two main values: type and attributes.
+The permissions model provides a flexible way to define possible actions within a system and has two main values: **type** and **attributes**.

 ### Types